sharkdp/numbat/README.md

       - Introducing the concept of physical *dimensions* into the language ( see https://gist.github.com/sharkdp/5161bf9f46263c70ec91d66692c6864d ) ( units ~ types, dimensions ~ kinds? )
-      - Experimenting with a static dimension/unit checker
+      - Experimenting with a static dimension/unit checker => that is probably not going to work: sum(kg^i, i, 1, 10)
       - Better parser errors
       - Allowing user-defined units => move all of the unit definitions to the Insect language
       - Automated tracking of significant digits